Guinea pig or hamster? They look similar, but they’re very different pets.

 Both hamsters and guinea pigs are great pets.

-However, there is a significant difference in guinea pig vs hamster diet as well.
+However, there’s a significant difference in guinea pig vs hamster diet as well.

 Guinea Pig Diet

-As guinea pigs can’t produce vitamin C on their own, you need to include sufficient fresh vegetables and fruits rich in this vitamin.
+Since guinea pigs can’t produce vitamin C on their own, you need to include sufficient fresh vegetables and fruits rich in this vitamin.
+Check out the best foods high in vitamin C for guinea pigs.

-Just remember: guinea pigs cannot digest meat, dairy products, and any other type of processed foods.
+Just remember: guinea pigs can’t digest meat, dairy products, or any type of processed foods.

 Hamster Diet